Do I need life insurance if I'm single?

 If there's a possibility that you could develop a serious health issue later in life, getting life insurance while you're still young and single can be a way to qualify for a more affordable policy than you would if you waited until you were older and less healthy.
 Plus, it may provide you and your loved ones with the ability to pay for medical costs, particularly if you get a critical or chronic illness rider or a long-term care rider.

-You have a mortgage
+You have outstanding debt

 You're supporting another family member